WenXin20/PokemobsRemodeled/README.md

 ## Disclaimer

-- I (WenXin20) reserve the right to fix, improve, or modify any files provided.
+- I, [WenXin20](https://github.com/WenXin20), reserve the right to fix, improve, or modify any files provided.